 are programmed in such a way that they function similar to a natural sound, they are not a static ‘phrase’ or ‘tape loop’.
 “The tree will keep rustling, the same, while always slightly different.
 The blackbird will keep singing, or not, as they do.
 The wind will keep its mercurial texture.”

 In this same technique Tinnemans created virtual instruments from the vocalisations of the South Iceland Chamber Choir singers.

 for ensemble and field instruments on prepared knitting needles.
 Tinnemans’ first composition to use virtual field instruments with dedicated hardware.

 Unlike an instrument where the length of string determines pitch, in Killing Time the length of string determines time between stitches and therefore the timing of the music.

-Killing Time features performing knitters whose knitting action generates a timeless soundscape more lively and evocative than any field recording ever could.
+Killing Time features performing knitters whose knitting action generates a timeless soundscape more lively and evocative than a field recording ever could

 In Jobina’s work the concepts of discipline and genre are always fluid and her practice embraces composition, visual arts, sound production, and site-specific work.